Wi-Fi-Labs/Labs-Guides/GEN 3/Emulator/Gen3InitialSeedRNG.md

 From the example in the previous section, I selected the Initial Seed `0C98` as the suitable one to obtain my target, so let's get to it.<br>

 Load up Emerald in your emulator.
 If you're not already saved in front of one, quickly travel to, and position yourself in front of one of the paintings on either of the two locations mentioned above.<br>
 Once you've saved there, reboot your game and load up the `E_RNG_BizHawk_SM` or `E_RNG_2.0_Painting` script.
-This script is very similar to the RS one, except it contains 2 extra lines, with the important one for this process being the `Painting Timer`.
+This script is very similar to the RS one, except it contains some extra features and RNG info, with the important one for this process being the `Painting Timer`.
 This line displays the Initial Seed that would be re-seeded in the game at that given RNG advancement.<br>
 After you're back in the overworld facing the painting, let the RNG advance until the `Painting Timer` shows a seed that is close to your desired Initial seed (-100 advances or thereabouts should suffice).
 At this point, pause the emulator and make a Save State.<br>

 <p align="center"><img src="https://raw.githubusercontent.com/Wi-Fi-Labs/Labs-Guides/main/GEN%203/Emulator/Images/G3InitialSeedE1.png" width=480 height=320/></p><br><br>